 As mentioned earlier, Livermore and Dublin are working on a joint project to connect North Canyons Parkway and Dublin Boulevard in the unincorporated area between the two cities to improve transportation options.
 Livermore includes \$28.4 million from FY 22-23 through FY 27-28 for this project in its CIP.
-Most of the funding is from traffic impact fees.
+Most of the funding for the portion within Livermore's boundary is from traffic impact fees; funding for the extension within unincorporated Alameda County will likely consist of regional, state, and federal funding.